 - Restfulness (10 points) We keep track of your movements and awakenings to tell you how restful your sleep was.
 Sleep can be disrupted due to reasons ranging from physiological conditions like stress/pain to environmental conditions like uncomfortable room temperatures or even an uncomfortable mattress.
 Restless instances are periods of up to few minutes during which there are heavy body movements.
 During sleep our muscles are supposed to be relaxed and therefore we often do experience few movements.
 However, frequent and large number of body movements can affect the sleep quality and architecture.
 Few arousals and awakenings in the night are perfectly normal, but as the number of the awakenings go up the quality of sleep goes down.
 Frequent arousals and awakenings may even indicate sleep disorders like sleep apnea.

 - Vitals (30 points) This accounts for your overnight resting heart rate, respiration rate and stress.
-These are compared to your personalised healthy baseline range that we build over a course of time of you using Dozee.
+These are compared with your personalised healthy baseline range that we build over a course of time of you using Dozee.
 It is normal for both heart and respiration rate to deviate from healthy baseline for few instances.
 This can be due to vivid dreams, nightmares or even room temperature variation.
 But consistent deviation from healthy baseline can be indicative of an illness, either in the developing or developed form.

 Stress, traditionally, is not considered as a vital sign but it is as important as the other vitals.
 We use stress to capture how robust your body’s physiology is to undertake mentally and physically onerous tasks.
 Remember, one of the most important goal of a good sleep is to relieve us of stress (both physical and mental) built up during the day.
 We rely on heart rate variability (HRV) to quantify stress — high stress lowers the heart rate variability and vice versa.
 Average overnight stress can tell us a lot about the state of our body.